Clever Single Sign-On Quickstart Guide

 }

-You can now use the id from this response to look up the user in your own database and log them into a session!
+Use the id from this response to look up the user in your database and start an application session.